philbertshea/tp/docs/UserGuide.md

 <box type="info" seamless>

-**Note**: This will be a long documentation, because of the multiple restrictions imposed on the MarkAttendanceCommand.
+**Note**: This will be a long documentation, because of the multiple restrictions imposed on the marking of attendance.
 However, the brief summary is here:

 Format: `att (-i INDEX -t TUTORIAL_GROUP) -w WEEK [-mc] [-u] [-nt]`
-* Conditional parameters: EITHER `-i INDEX` OR `-t TUTORIAL_GROUP`, ONLY, where `INDEX` is a positive integer from 1 to n inclusive, n being the number of students on the list (if n=0, you'll have to add one first) and `TUTORIAL_GROUP` is a string of three characters, first character being `T` or `t`, the second and third characters being digits from 0 to 9 inclusive, e.g. `T01`.
+* Conditional parameters: EITHER `-i INDEX` OR `-t TUTORIAL_GROUP`, ONLY, where `INDEX` is a positive integer from 1 to n inclusive, n being the number of students on the list (if n=0, you'll have to add one first) and `TUTORIAL_GROUP` is a string of two or three characters, first character being `T` or `t`, the second (and optional third) characters being digits from 0 to 9 inclusive, e.g. `T01`.
 * Mandatory parameter: `-w WEEK`, where `WEEK` is a positive integer from 1 to 13 inclusive.
 * Optional parameters: EITHER ONE OF `-mc` (mark on MC), `-u` (mark as not attended), OR `-nt` (mark as no tutorial) ONLY.
 * Note there are additional restrictions.
 For example, you cannot mark attendance for students with no tutorial group.